mackuba/SafariAutoLoginTest/README.md

 - since iOS 10, SafariViewController doesn't seem to load at all when alpha is set to 0
 - since iOS 11, SafariViewController uses a separate cookie storage from Safari, so even if you manage to make it load, it won't recognize you

+Possible alternatives:

+- [Shared Web Credentials](https://developer.apple.com/documentation/security/shared_web_credentials) (if the user uses iCloud Keychain)
+- [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession), a new API added in iOS 11 beta 3 (also supports e.g. 1Password, but loses some of the "magic" of automatically recognizing the user)
+- one popular third party service that uses fingerprinting and other shady techniques, but please don't use that 🙏

+I've added support for `SFAuthenticationSession` in the app - you can launch it by tapping the "Authenticate" button.
+It's actually pretty nice and the result is very similar to the old approach, except you get a popup first where you have to confirm access and then you see the SVC slide up and down.

 ## See it in action